mhawk12/SimpyInspiring/README.md

-# A Simple chrome extension to show inspiring quotes on opening a new tab
+# A simple chrome extension to show inspiring quotes on opening a new tab